It should be a progression of moods and feelings. - Stanley Kubrick

 I spent my early days in the Dutch countryside building haunted houses, waterslides and a rollercoaster.
 In my teenage years my dreams outgrew the backyard’s size, so I started experimenting with film, animation, computer graphics and music.

-Industrial design provided a solid base to continue combining creativity and technology.
+Studying industrial design provided a solid base to continue combining creativity and technology.
 Then ending up in an exhibition design studio felt like coming home: it combined all of my interests: design, architecture, film, sound, lighting, technology etc.

 The following two years I lived in London, attending my Master of Arts in Narrative Environments at renowned art- and design-school Central Saint Martins.